decoder-it/printerbugnew/README.md

 - Target must be Windows 11 22H2+ or Server 2025 (RPC over TCP default)
 - For older versions, spoolss uses RPC over Named Pipes (SMB)
 - Ensure ports 135 and dynamic RPC ports (49152-65535) are open
-- Start Responder or ntlmrelayx on remote_host to capture auth
+- Start Responder or ntlmrelayx on attacker_host to capture auth
 - Kerberos fails in this case due to a bad SPN from the spooler, forcing NTLM fallback.
 - Find the target spooler’s RPC/TCP port by querying the target Endpoint Mapper (EPM) on TCP/135 for the interface UUID 12345678-1234-abcd-ef00-0123456789ab.
 You can use rpcdump.py, PortQry, or any tool you prefer - or just implement the EPM lookup directly in this code ;)
 - Based on https://github.com/dirkjanm/krbrelayx/blob/master/printerbug.py